ubuntu-dev/Vivaldi/README.md

 * All builtin types are exposed in `vivaldi.h` as `vv_builtin_type_NAME`.

+* If any objects you instantiate refer to other Vivaldi objects, you have to store them as Vivaldi members (via `vv_get_mem` and `vv_set_mem`).
+If you don't, the garbage collector won't know about them, and Bad Things will almost certainly happen.
+Garbage collection for any local VV objects you instantiate is handled by the API (aside from `vv_alloc_blob`, which should only be used in constructors for this reason).

 Other operations are described in `vivaldi.h`.
 Improved documentation to come!

 #### Example ####